MA in International Affairs

 Other requirements: Issue Studies (18 Credits)

-Note: to graduate with a Middle East area studies emphasis, students have to take at least three courses in that area.
+Note: to graduate with a Middle East area studies emphasis, you have to take at least three courses in that area.

 International Relations Topics